walle/gimli/README.md

 $ rake install
 ```

+###On Windows

+If you want to use gimli on windows you will have to make the following actions.

+* Install `wkhtmltopdf` separatly on your OS.
+Find the package [here](http://wkhtmltopdf.org/downloads.html).
+> Make sure that the path to the `wkhtmltopdf.exe` binary is in your `$PATH` environement variable

+* Install the `which` command of the GnuWin32 on your OS.
+Find the package [here](http://gnuwin32.sourceforge.net/packages/which.htm).
+This command allow gimli to locate the correct binary or `wkhtmltopdf` on your hard drive to perform the html->PDF conversion.
+> Make sure that the path to `which.exe` the binary is in your `$PATH` environement variable

 ## Running

 The standard way to run gimli is to go to a folder with markup files and running